Cookie Settings

 Intelligent Medical Imaging Systems

-A core component of all interventional data science lies in the real-time perception of the environment (Fig. 1 Task 1).
-Current clinical decision-making is largely based on human perception relying mainly on visual and tactile feedback with a focus on visual and tactile perception (palpation).
+A core component of all interventional data science lies in the real-time perception of the environment.
+Current clinical decision-making is largely based on human perception relying mainly on visual and tactile feedback (palpation).
 This holds particularly true for the field of surgery.
 Most currently available medical imaging modalities commonly rely on the use of ionizing radiation, suffer from poor resolution or contrast and/or lack the capacity to operate in real time, thus not fulfilling the needs of an interventional environment.
 We challenge the current state of the art by proposing novel interventional imaging concepts based on biophotonics techniques.
 In this context we pioneered machine learning as an approach to solving the inverse problem of reconstructing clinically relevant tissue properties from optical or photoacoustic spectral measurements obtained with multispectral optical or photoacoustic measurements.

 Our novel interventional imaging concepts serve as the basis for a wide range of tasks including (a) tumor detection and localization, (b) perfusion monitoring, and (c) full semantic scene segmentation for context-aware assistance.